GOP aims fire at Gaetz after McCarthy ouster

 Graves also brushed aside questions about potentially ousting Gaetz from the conference, saying it would have to be a decision for the group to make.

-Gaetz, for his part, is disregarding the criticism being directed towards him.
+Gaetz, for his part, is disregarding the criticism being directed toward him.
 Asked about Lawler’s “square between the eyes” comment and if he expects to be expelled by the conference, Gaetz returned fire.

 “I think that that was a very frustrated person who’s having to come to grips with the stages of grief,” Gaetz told Bloomberg TV of Lawler.